 This page covers works set during World War II

 open/close all folders

 A number of the works below cover multiple categories and are grouped according to their main setting.

 In an era where the only major forms of mass entertainment were radio, theatre and cinema (British television went off for the duration), it is not surprising that a very large number of movies were made during the war.
 Most of them were patriotic flag-wavers of some form or another, but some of these films (including some flag-wavers) have stood the test of time, such as Casablanca

 The Pacific Front

 Most of the works here focus on the American and Japanese part in the Far East, although Commonwealth forces also played a major role (primarily the ANZAC forces, for obvious reasons).
+Films about the Australian and New Zealand war efforts started appearing with the rise of those country's film industries, the relative lack of British films on the subject is harder to explain.
 Only recently have films dealing with the Second Sino-Japanese War

 started to appear, unsurprisingly given the delicate politics of the matter.

 Think partisan warfare, big naval battles (most famously Midway), jungles, starving civilians, and the inconsistent (mis)treatment of non-combatants.